0ne-zero/memorial/README.md

 # Memorial

 ## General Information
-- A project to keep alive the memory of loved ones.
+- A project to keep the memory of loved ones alive, you can write a biography, put music, pictures and quotes on this website.

 ## Technologies Used
 - Python - version 3.8